SnoozToolbox/SnoozDoc/user_guide/tools/Processing/Sleep_Report.rst

 * **Events Sleep Report**

-   A breakdown of selected events by sleep stage, cycle, and thirds and halves of the night.
+    A breakdown of selected events based on the report criteria, categorized by sleep stage, cycle, and thirds and halves of the night.
+    Predefined report criteria included in Snooz: Arousals Report, Bruxism Report, PLM Report, Respiratory Events Report, Snoring report.
     To look at the report variables and their definitions, see : :ref:`event_report_info_csv`

 * **Temporal Links Report**: